 But it reduces our ability to roll with tides; rather than adapting to circumstance we yearn for: what should have been.

-We struggle to cope with what we cannot define, which means we need to name what is in front of us.
+We struggle to cope with what we can’t define, which means we need to name what is in front of us.
 We should also consider how much of our confusion stems from attachment and how much from other factors.

 So, what was letting him down?